Link to Understanding Out-of-State Relocation in Minnesota Understanding Out-of-State Relocation in Minnesota

 Our legal team understands these challenges and is prepared to advocate for your parental rights and your child’s best interests.

+Link to Can I move out of state with my child if the other parent disagrees?
 Can I move out of state with my child if the other parent disagrees?

 No. If the non-custodial parent objects, you must obtain court approval before relocating.

+Link to How does the court determine the child’s best interests in a relocation case?
 How does the court determine the child’s best interests in a relocation case?

 The court examines several factors, including the reason for the move, the child’s relationship with both parents, and the potential benefits of relocation.